What makes yoga practice a good way to eliminate belly fat?

 Hot 26 (90 minutes)

-It’s the same as the one above, the only difference is that this one is longer and more of a Bikram yoga.
+Also known as Bikram Yoga Singapore, it’s the same as the one above; the only difference is that this one is longer.
 It’s a rejuvenating exercise in a heated room involving continuous movements that will get you sweating even more.

 Sweat level: 5/5